The following 90 minute education tracks will run on Tuesday and Wednesday mornings September 21 & 22.

 This technology session will overview the different classes of AIS including the new Class B SO and their functions.
 Examples of new ways AIS is being used to enhance safety, navigation, and protect the environment including restricting maritime traffic during rocket launches, undersea high-voltage transmission cables from anchor strikes, and guide shipping in the busiest ports away from hazardous wrecks.
 With newly allocated frequencies, AIS and other related VHF data exchange technologies (VDES) are set to grow even further in the coming years with a range of new marine applications.

-Business Sense LIVE
+Business Sense LIVE (Wednesday only)

 Marine electronics dealer and author of the Business Sense column in Marine Electronics Journal will moderate an open forum for business owners to discuss challenges and share solutions.
 The goal is for the audience to take home ideas for improving their businesses in a wide range of areas.
 Bring your questions, suggestions, and best practices.